Update: Additional EIA Cases Confirmed in Adams and Weld Counties (as of February 3, 2026)

 Una moved to Colorado in 2007 and started the Colorado Horse Forum as a way to meet other equestrians in the area.
 Una now rides and competes in dressage.
 She operates a small dressage horse breeding program in Castle Rock.

-0 responses to “Confirmed Case of EIA and Piroplasmosis in Adams County, Colorado”
+0 responses to “Confirmed Case of EIA and Piroplasmosis in Adams County and Weld County, Colorado”

 Leave a Reply